joshua-light/chalice-restful/README.md

 def add_item(): ...
 ```

-This is great for building any kind of API, while in REST we deal with
+This is great for building any kind of API, but in REST we deal with
 higher level objects -- resources, where each represents a set of functions
 related to each other.